MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/use-client.md

     This client supports switching accounts, and because it doesn't use an Office add-in, it has better performance in Office apps than using either of the Azure Information Protection clients.
 Because labeling is built into Office, there's no separate install and maintenance for this labeling client.
 In addition, unlike an Office add-in, it can't be disabled.

-- Use the **Azure Information Protection unified labeling client** on Windows computers for labels and policy settings that can also be used by MacOS, iOS, and Android, you want to label files independently from Office 365 apps, and you don’t need features that are only supported by the classic client.
+- Use the **Azure Information Protection unified labeling client** on Windows computers for labels and policy settings that can also be used by MacOS, iOS, and Android, you want to label files independently from Office 365 apps, and you don't need features that are only supported by the classic client.
 These features currently include protecting content with an on-premises key (HYOK) and a general availability version of the scanner for on-premises data stores.

 - Install the **Azure Information Protection client (classic)** on Windows computers if you need a version of the client that has features that are not yet available with the unified labeling client.
 Although this client can use the same labels as those used by MacOS, iOS, and Android, it has different policy settings.
 So your tradeoff is administration using another management portal and a different user experience for users.